hyruuk/py300chess/DEV_NOTES.md

 ## Project Architecture Overview

-This project implements a P300-based Brain-Computer Interface (BCI) for playing chess with **professional system orchestration**.
+This project implements a P300-based Brain-Computer Interface (BCI) for playing chess.
 The P300 is an event-related potential (ERP) that occurs ~300ms after a rare or significant stimulus.

 ### Core Concept
 - Flash legal chess squares in random order